Are You a Teen Looking for Help?

 The great majority of our calls and texts are completely anonymous.
 For example, we would never tell anyone about your sexuality or gender identity.
 We will ask you a few statistical questions at the beginning of your call or text to help us know how teens are hearing about us and in what areas.
 If you are in danger of hurting yourself or someone is hurting you, we may need to involve outside services.

 What if I’m not ready to call or text?

 We understand how hard it can be to reach out!
 If you’re not ready, but still need some support, we can check out our message boards or resource pages where you might find answers to some of your questions.

 What if you are not available?

 If you have an emergency please call 911 or go to your nearest hospital.
-If you are feeling suicidal and need to speak to someone right away, please call the 24/7 National Suicide Prevention Lifeline at 1-800-273-8255.
+If you are feeling suicidal and need to speak to someone right away, please call the 988 Suicide and Crisis Lifeline at 988.
 If you need us after our hours of operation, you can always send us an email and we will answer you as soon as we can.
 For additional resources, please visit our Resources page.

 Do You Want to Become a Teen Listener?